Babs-unique/HNG-INTERNSHIP-0/README.md

 * Avatar image with alt text
 * Social links that open in a new tab
 * Separate lists for hobbies and dislikes
+* A contact form with form validation
+* A about section
 ---

 ## Tech Stack